ComputerKWasTaken/BetterEcosystemProjectManagement/ultrascripts/planning/stateboy.md

 ## Implementation Plan

 Stateboy is a Requires Ultrascripts AI Dungeon script for readable, AI-assisted state management.
-It uses two Story Cards:
+It uses three Story Cards:

 - `Stateboy` for the live state sheet.
 - `Stateboy Settings` for configuration.
+- `Stateboy Guide` for informational help.

 When enabled, Stateboy parses the state sheet, injects the current state into model context, optionally asks the Ultrascripts AI module to propose updates, validates those updates in script code, rewrites accepted state changes, and optionally publishes a Widget dashboard.